 In the earlier Market Commentary, Figure 7 showed S&P 500 returns by quartile.
-Here we present the Russell 1000 Value stock returns segmented by dividend yield quartile (see Figure 3), with the highest yielding in Quartile 1, the lowest in Quartile 4, and Equity Income positioned where it falls in terms of yield.
-The market cap-weighted methodology of the indexes results in extremely high correlation between the Russell 3000 Value (strategy benchmark) and Russell 1000 Value (up 15.7% vs. 15.9% YTD, respectively).
+Here we present the Russell 1000 Value stock returns segmented by dividend yield quartile (see Figure 3), with the highest yielding in Quartile 1, the lowest in Quartile 4, and Select Equity Income positioned where it falls in terms of yield.

-(Sources: Confluence, FactSet) iShares Russell 1000 Value ETF (IWD) constituents.
+(Sources: Confluence, FactSet) \iShares Russell 1000 Value ETF (IWD) constituents.
 Strategy yield and returns as of 12/31/2025.
-See full disclosures on last page.3
+See full disclosures on last page.

 Market concentration is also impacting the composition and performance of style indexes due to their rebalance methodology.
-Our recent report, ["Understanding the Benchmark: The Russell 1000 Value Index"](#), highlights how index construction has evolved, in particular how the concentration of high-growth, high-valuation, momentum-driven stocks has percolated through to even the Value indexes.
+Our recent report, "[Understanding the Benchmark: The Russell 1000 Value Index](#)," highlights how index construction has evolved, in particular how the concentration of high-growth, high-valuation, momentum-driven stocks has percolated through to even the Value indexes.
 As a handful of mega-cap stocks have dominated the Russell Growth indexes, it has created a seesaw effect where companies that would traditionally be categorized within the Growth basket have been forced into the Value index as the methodology requires the indexes to have equal aggregate market capitalization at rebalance, thus skewing the risk profile of the Value index.

-Of the top 10 largest companies in the Russell 3000 Value Index, two do not pay a dividend, and the average yield of the group is just 1.3%, less than half of the average yield of the entire Equity Income portfolio.
+Of the top 10 largest companies in the Russell 1000 Value index, two do not pay a dividend, and the average yield of the group is just 1.3%, less than half of the average yield of the entire Select Equity Income portfolio.
 Quality has also been out of favor as producers of AI infrastructure and the commodities needed to support it have dominated the attention of investors (see Figure 5, Market Commentary).

-Against this backdrop, the Confluence Equity Income strategy returned 3.4% (gross of fees) for the year, with a 3.0% dividend yield, placing its performance squarely between the first and second dividend quartile returns in the previously discussed charts.
-Index performance outpaced the strategy for the year, with the Russell 3000 Value up 15.7% and the S&P 500 up 17.9%, with each yielding just 1.9% and 1.2%, respectively.
-[The strategy's net-of-fees return for the same period was 0.3% YTD.
+Against this backdrop, the Confluence Select Equity Income strategy returned 3.2% (gross of fees) for the year, with a 3.0% dividend yield, placing its performance squarely between the first and second quartile returns in the previously discussed charts.
+Index performance outpaced the strategy for the year, with the Russell 1000 Value returning 15.9% and the S&P 500 gaining 17.9%, with each yielding just 1.9% and 1.2%, respectively.
+[The strategy's net-of-fees return for the same period was 0.2% YTD.
 See disclosures on last page for fee description; actual investment advisory fees may vary.]

-Equity Income • Value Equity Strategies
+Select Equity Income • Value Equity Strategies

-Though we remain mindful of the benchmark index, the Equity Income strategy was created to meet a unique and important set of goals for our clients, which we believe are not adequately reflected within the broad market indexes.
+Though we remain mindful of the benchmark index, the Select Equity Income strategy was created to meet a unique and important set of goals for our clients, which we believe are not adequately reflected within the broad market indexes.
 This focus on quality businesses with above-average yields and consistent dividend growth has historically provided a measure of ballast in challenging markets, as these companies return cash flow to shareholders in the near term (through dividends) rather than in later years as is common among younger or faster-growing businesses, which typically need that capital to maintain their growth.
-These higher-yielding, shorter-duration businesses also tend to trade at lower valuations, which historically provide downside protection when sentiment shifts.
+The higher-yielding, shorter-duration businesses also tend to trade at lower valuations, which historically provide downside protection when sentiment shifts.
 In narrow, concentrated market conditions, these attributes are less likely to be appreciated as investors favor possibilities over probabilities, ironically at precisely the time when they are needed most.

 The beginning of 2025 was a good demonstration of the value of our risk management philosophy.
-When the drawdown in the market brought the S&P 500 down nearly 15% (YTD through April 8), the Equity Income strategy experienced significant outperformance when compared to the index, falling slightly less than half as much during the same period of time.
+When the drawdown in the market brought the S&P 500 down nearly 15% (YTD through April 8), the Select Equity Income strategy experienced significant outperformance when compared to the index, falling slightly less than half as much during the same period of time.